 The D-EYE lens covers the camera aperture and LED light source of the smartphone to turn the phone into a retinal imaging tool.
 The examiner uses the D-EYE app on the smartphone display to enter patient information, focus the retinal camera, and record, archive, view and transmit images.

 Actual images taken with the D-EYE portable fundus camera.

-These are just some of the conditions that the D-EYE can detect.
+These are just some of the conditions that the D-EYE can record.